The Lord spoke to Job out of the storm. He said:

 and all the angels shouted for joy?

-The lectionary readings for today included one of my favourite passages from one of my favourite books.
 In my opinion, the book of Job is often misunderstood, underappreciated, and too often ignored altogether.
 It is a beautiful theological treatise on the nature of suffering and the human condition.

 I would like to give you a very brief overview of the events in Job leading up to where our scripture started.
 The book starts with some information that we as the readers have, but Job and the other characters in the story do not.
 This a common literary device used in ancient Hebrew story telling – and we need to remember it as we go through Job, otherwise we can get lost in what the characters are saying and lose sight of what the book is telling us.